-Of course, you may not always know if you have come into proximity with machinery that employs a magnet.
-It’s best to err on the safe side: If you feel any interference, move away from the source, or turn it off if possible.
+Of course, you may not always know if you have come into proximity with machinery that uses a magnet.
+It’s best to err on the safe side.
+If you feel any interference, move away from the source, or turn it off if possible.

 Avoid magnet therapy that may call for you to wear magnetic bracelets or necklaces near your implantation site.
-Also avoid magnetic mattress pads or magnetic pillows; both may interfere with your ICD or pacemaker.
+Also avoid magnetic pillows and magnetic mattress pads, which can be found in some adjustable or smart beds; these may interfere with your ICD or pacemaker.

 Ab stimulators and electronic body fat scales

 Both devices likely interfere with an ICD or pacemaker.
-So avoid them if you have an implanted device.
+Avoid them if you have an implanted device.

 Gas-powered equipment and gasoline ignition systems